djwei96/MPSUM/readme.md

 ```linux
 git clone git@github.com:WeiDongjunGabriel/MPSUM.git
 ```
 Before running this project, please remove the [MPSUM_output](./MPSUM_output) directory for your own output.
-The MPSUM_output we provide is for the workshop mentioned above to verify adn evaluate our output.
+The MPSUM_output we provide is for the workshop mentioned above to verify and evaluate our output.
 ### Terminal
 if you use terminal to run our project, please follow these steps:
 ```linux